Last update April 12, 2025

 Fairly safe.
 Mild or unlikely adverse effects.
 Compatible under certain circumstances.
 Follow-up recommended.
 Read Commentary.

-Benzene derivative which is topically used with creams and solutions (2-4%) as a bleaching agent for several skin disorders associated to hyper-pigmentation.
+Benzene derivative used topically in 2-4% creams and solutions as a skin bleaching agent in various skin disorders associated with hyperpigmentation.
+Used in industry as a photographic developer.

-It is well absorbed through the skin, both when used as a therapeutic agent (Bucks 1998, Wester 1998, Westerhof 2005, Andersen 2010, Bozzo 2011) or industrial use (Barber 1995, McGregor 2007), however, a significant excretion into breastmilk is not likely for their lack of fat solubility.
+It is well absorbed through the skin, not only as a therapeutic agent (Bucks 1998, Wester 1998, Westerhof 2005, Andersen 2010, Bozzo 2011), but also in industrial use (Barber 1995, McGregor 2007), but significant passage into milk is unlikely due to its lack of liposolubility.

-There is controversy and doubt about a possible mutagenic and carcinogenic effect (Kooyers 2004, FDA 2006, Levitt 2007, Andersen 2010), so it does not seem wise a chronic or continued use while breastfeeding.
+There is controversy and doubts about its possible mutagenic and carcinogenic effect (Kooyers 2004, FDA 2006, Levitt 2007, Andersen 2010), so it does not seem prudent to use it chronically or continuously during breastfeeding.
+(Yaghi 2024)

-Do not apply it on the breast to prevent ingestion by the infant; otherwise, do it just after a meal and clean the nipple thoroughly with water before the next feed.
+If used, do not apply to the breast to avoid ingestion by the infant; if necessary, apply after a feeding and clean thoroughly with water before the next feeding.
+Do not apply over large areas or for prolonged periods to avoid excessive systemic absorption.

 Alternatives

-• Azelaic Acid (Safe substance and/or breastfeeding is the best option.)
+• Azelaic Acid (Safe product and/or breastfeeding is the best option.)

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.